-There was no evidence of benefit, and some evidence of harm, including malignancy and pneumonia, following treatment with an anti-TNF-alpha antibody (infliximab) in moderate to severe COPD.(234)
+There was no evidence of benefit, and some evidence of harm, including malignancy and pneumonia, following treatment with an anti-TNF-alpha antibody (infliximab) in moderate to severe COPD.
+(234)

-An RCT of the selective $\beta$ 1 receptor blocker metoprolol in patients with moderate or severe COPD, who did not have an established indication for beta-blocker use, showed it did not delay the time until the first COPD exacerbation compared to the placebo group and hospitalization for exacerbation was more common among the patients treated with metoprolol.(235) There is no evidence that beta-blockers should be used in people with COPD who do not have a cardiovascular indication for their use.
-Simvastatin did not prevent exacerbations in people with COPD who had no metabolic or cardiovascular indication for statin treatment.(236) An association between statin use and improved outcomes (including decreased exacerbations and mortality) has been reported in observational studies of people with COPD who received them for cardiovascular and metabolic indications.(237)
+An RCT of the selective $\beta 1$ receptor blocker metoprolol in patients with moderate or severe COPD, who did not have an established indication for beta-blocker use, showed it did not delay the time until the first COPD exacerbation compared to the placebo group and hospitalization for exacerbation was more common among the patients treated with metoprolol.
+(235) There is no evidence that beta-blockers should be used in people with COPD who do not have a cardiovascular indication for their use.

+Simvastatin did not prevent exacerbations in people with COPD who had no metabolic or cardiovascular indication for statin treatment.
+(236) An association between statin use and improved outcomes (including decreased exacerbations and mortality) has been reported in observational studies of people with COPD who received them for cardiovascular and metabolic indications.
+(237)

-There is no evidence that supplementation with vitamin D has a positive impact on exacerbations in unselected patients.(238) In a meta-analysis vitamin D supplementation reduced exacerbation rates in patients with low baseline vitamin D levels.(239)
+There is no evidence that supplementation with vitamin D has a positive impact on exacerbations in unselected patients.
+(238) In a meta-analysis vitamin D supplementation reduced exacerbation rates in patients with low baseline vitamin D levels.
+(239)

-Evidence Supporting a Reduction in Mortality with Pharmacotherapy and Non-pharmacotherapy in COPD Patients Therapy RCT Treatment effect on mortality Patient characteristics Pharmacotherapy ALL LABA+LAMA+ICS Yes Triple compared to dual LABD relative risk reduction: IMPACT HR 0.72 (95% CI: 0.53, 0.99) ETHOS HR 0.51 (95% CI: 0.33, 0.80) Symptomatic people with a history of frequent and/or severe exacerbations Non-Pharmacologi ical Ther apy Smoking (Sm) Cessation Yes 8.83/1000 person-years (Sm cessation) vs 10.38/1000 person-years (UC) (p = 0.03) Asymptomatic or mildly symptomatic Pulmonary Rehabilitation (PR) Yes After early PR: RR 0.58 (95% CI 0.35, 0.98) and at the longest follow-up RR 0.55 (95% CI 0.12, 2.57) Hospitalized for exacerbations of COPD (during or ≤ 4 weeks post d/c) LTOT Yes NOTT, ≥ 19 hours of continuous oxygen vs ≤ 13 hours: 50% reduction MRC, ≥ 15 hours vs no oxygen: 50% reduction PaO 2 ≤ 55 or < 60 mmHg with cor pulmonale or secondary polycythemia NPPV Yes 12% in NPPV (high IPAP level) and 33% in control (HR 0.24; 95% CI 0.11, 0.49) Stable COPD with marked hypercapnia LVRS5 Yes 0.07 deaths/person-year (LVRS) vs 0.15 deaths/ person-year (UC) RR for death 0.47 (p = 0.005) Upper lobe emphysema and low exercise capacity
+Evidence Supporting a Reduction in Mortality with Pharmacotherapy and Non-pharmacotherapy in COPD Patients

+Therapy RCT Treatment effect on mortality Patient characteristics Pharmacotherapy K. LABA+LAMA+ICS 1 Yes Single inhaler triple therapy compared to dual LABD therapy relative risk reduction: IMPACT: HR 0.72 (95% CI: 0.53, 0.99) ^{1a} symptomatic people with a history of frequent and/or severe exacerbations ETHOS: HR 0.51 (95% CI: 0.33, 0.80) ^{1b} Non-pharmacologi cal Thera lpy RT Smoking cessation 2 Yes HR for usual care group compared to intervention group (smoking cessation) HR 1.18 (95% CI: 1.02, 1.37) Asymptomatic or mildly symptomatic Pulmonary rehabilitation3# Yes Old trials: RR 0.28 (95% © 0.10, 0.84) ^{3a} New trials: RR 0.68495% CI 0.28, 1.67) ^{3b} Hospitalized for exacerbations of COPD (during or ≤ 4 weeks after discharge) Long-term oxygen therapy 4 Yes NOTT: ≥ 19 hours of continuous oxygen vs ≤ 13 hours: 50% reduction4a MRC: ≥ 15 hours vs no oxygen: 50% reduction4b PaO 2 ≤ 55 mmHg or < 60 mmHg with cor pulmonale or secondary polycythemia Noninvasive positive pressure ventilation 5 Yes 12% in NPPV (high IPAP level) and 33% in control HR 0.24 (95% CI 0.11, 0.49) 5 Stable COPD with marked hypercapnia Lung volume reduction surgery 6 Yes 0.07 deaths/person-year (LVRS) vs 0.15 deaths/ person-year (UC) RR for death 0.47 (p = 0.005) 6 Upper lobe emphysema and low exercise capacity

-\RCT with pre-specified analysis of the mortality outcome (primary or secondary outcome)
+^{}RCT with pre-specified analysis of the mortality outcome (primary or secondary outcome); #Inconclusive results likely due to differences in pulmonary rehabilitation across a wide range of participants and settings.